-There are some today who would purge our libraries of “dangerous” books, strip our galleries of offensive images; they would eliminate certain words from discourse, or shift their meaning to control and redirect speech in approved channels.
+There are some today who would purge our libraries of “dangerous” books, strip our galleries of challenging, offensive images; they would eliminate certain words from discourse, or shift their meaning to control and redirect speech in approved channels.
 These people frighten me.

 “A few figs from thistles…”